JJin-B/TradeYourShelfOfShame/README.md

 1. Ensure you have completed the installation steps outlined in the "Installation" section.
 2. Start the app:
  `npm run dev`
-This command automatically compiles TypeScript to JavaScript and starts the development server.
 3. Open your browser and go to http://localhost:5173 (or the specified port number) to access the website.
+Ensure the backend server is on http://localhost:3001.

 ## Run on AWS
 1. If you want to run the app with a backend connected to AWS Gateway, create a .env file in the root directory of the project.